Borkou-Ennedi-Tibesti (region): Demography

 The region had a population of 70,603 inhabitants in 1993, of whom 59,479 are sedentary and 11,124 nomad.
 In 2009, the BET counted 286,986 inhabitants.

-The main ethnico-linguistic groups are the Daza (55.96%), the Teda (22.63%), the Zaghawa (10.17%) and the Arabs (2.57%).
+The main ethno-linguistic groups are the Zaghawa and the Toubou.

 Natural history

 There is a variety of fauna and flora in this region.
 Previously the Chadian wild dog (Lycaon pictus sharicus) had populations in this region, but they are now regarded as extirpated from the area, due to activities of humans as well as desertification, a phenomenon associated with the expanding human population.